Skip to main content

 Landowner Resources

 Vermont's wildlife belongs to all of us, but 85 percent of the state is owned by you, the private landowner.
-The future of Vermont's wildlife, and the ability of your neighbors to enjoy our wildlife, is in your hands.

-Wildlife Habitat Management for Lands in Vermont - A Landowner's Guide
+A Landowner’s Guide – Wildlife Habitat Management for Lands in Vermont

 This manual provides useful information and guidance to landowners, foresters, wildlife biologists and others interested in managing land for the benefit of fish and wildlife.